parvezs27/Tableau_Sales_Dashboards/README.md

 # Building Dashboard

-## Final Sales Dashboard
+## Final Customers Dashboard

 The sizing and container structure will be exactly the same as the Sales Dashboard.
-The only primary differences between the two dashboard are the different charts, and the navigation buttons which turn white when active on that particular dashboard.
+The only primary differences between the two dashboard are the different charts.

 After formatting and re-arranging the elements, below is the final version of the Customers Dashboard.